prechac/prechac.github.io/_posts/2016-12-12-overlay-takeouts.md

 We have various future plans to cover more of this family of patterns.

 First of all we need a more solid description of the run around version of Mission Impossible.
 To do that, a closer comparison of these patterns with Aidan's and Ed's framework should help.
 We might be able to describe the run around aspect elegantly with that notation.
-Taking that idea further, it would be nice to have a general theory to turn our set of patterns into runarounds, which could possibly be as easy as confirming that Ed's notation can be applied in general.
+Taking this idea further, it would be nice to have a general theory to turn our set of patterns into runarounds, which could possibly be as easy as confirming that Ed's notation can be applied in general.

 The more practical way ahead is obviously to generate more interesting patterns, especially with slightly more clubs to eliminate situations where we could actually stop the pattern with two clubs for each person.
 Examples of that could be a manipulated versions of "Why Not", "Not Why" or "Why the heck".